 Montevideo and Uruguay in general is a much better place to visit in the summer.
 With most of the highlighted places to visit being beach towns including Montevideo it was quite a different atmosphere in the winter.
 I liked it because it meant less tourists around but still a great place to visit especially if you are already in Brazil or Argentina.
 I would spend almost everyday walking up and down the beach since it was a ten minute walk from the hostel and if you walk down far enough you can find the famous huge Montevideo sign that is a perfect place to be during sunset.
 If it isn't raining you will see locals all along the beach sharing the traditional mate tea between friends and smoking weed.
 Oh yeah, weed is completely legal in this country.
 It is common to walk down any street and smell fresh bread from the many bakeries around and the distinct smell of marijuana.
 The drawback though is that it isn't legal for foreigners but I have met many travelers that have still been able to get weed by going to one of the many grow shops to buy some.
 Not only is weed legal here but so is abortion and they have an extremely high atheist population.
 This country is progressive and the way of life here is slow and non stressful and you can see that reflected by all the smiles on locals faces and how kind people are.
 Another bonus for traveling here is that credit cards and debit cards are widely accepted!
 Not only accepted but encouraged and most restaurants will give you 20% off your bill for using it.
 WHAT A SCORE!

 This city is a walking town since it isn't that big.
 You can spend your day walking downtown on the main street of Bulevar Espana that turns into Ave 18 de Julio.
 From there you need to stop at the town hall where you can take the elevator to the top and get a free panoramic view of the city!
 When you walk down the main road you will see two small plazas before ending up at Plaza Independencia.
 At the plaza twice a day in the morning and afternoon you can find a free walking tour to do and afterwards get a coffee at the oldest coffee shop in Montevideo called Cafe Brasilero.
 You will notice next to the Plaza that on the opposite side of where you arrived is the old city where you can find tons of shops and museums to explore.
 When you are done exploring downtown walk back up on the rambla (that is the stretch of road along the beach) and end up at the biggest park in the city called Parque Rodo.
 I know it might not seem like there is a ton to do in this city but trust me once you arrive here your two day visit will turn into five days without even realizing it.
 We were only meant to stay four weeks and ended up staying three weeks longer because of how comfortable we were there.
 We couldn't have been happier with our workaway and our time at Buenas Vibras.
-I got to practice my spanish and learn what it takes to have a successful hostel.
+I got to practice my spanish and learn what it takes to run a successful hostel.
 Make sure when you visit to stay at this hostel and tell them Maria recommended you!